Which Organization Should Be Involved in Communication Planning?

 Next, assemble a team that represents all key areas of your organization.
 This isn’t just about including the usual suspects like marketing and PR.
 You’ll also want input from:

-• Legal/Compliance: They help handle regulations and avoid potential pitfalls.
+- Legal/Compliance: They help deal with regulations and avoid potential pitfalls.

 This team doesn’t have to be huge, but it does need to be diverse enough to cover all bases.
 The goal is to create a communication plan that’s informed by multiple perspectives.